Chelsea transfer news: Alvaro Morata lifts lid on his Blues hell & pleads with Atletico Madrid to sign him permanently | Goal.com

 He told Goal: "I had lost confidence in myself previously.
 I was very upset by the opinion of the people in England.
 I think they caught me in the middle of everything.

 "I didn't quite feel loved or appreciated by the club or the fans.
-I started very well at Chelsea, but an injury in the end leaves you 'dry'.
+I started very well at Chelsea, but an injury in the end leaves you a bit stuck.

 "As bad as it was, I still scored 15 goals and won the FA Cup... but I was out of the World Cup, and for me that was the hardest thing that could happen to me in my life.